 - Dish soap works great as an insect repellant and/or insecticide.
 Most dish soaps contain a little borax, which is the active ingredient.

 - Natural fly repellants include vodka, aromatic herbs like lavender, basil, and bay leaf, lemongrass oil, cloves, witch hazel, apple cider vinegar, and camphor or citronella smoke.

 - You can make a trap to catch the flies, hopefully before they lay eggs.
 Fill the bottom of a container with a couple of inches of water, then add some smelly bait and a couple of drops of liquid dish soap.

 - There are certain plants you can plant around your home, like marigold, chrysanthemum, lavender, and tansy, which will help keep flies away.
 (Don't forget the venus flytrap, a carnivorous plant that loves to eat flies, which is a spectacular—if not exactly effective—way to do it!)

-- Use an electronic fly traps that plug into your outlets or a fly zapper.
+- Use electronic fly traps that plug into your outlets or a fly zapper.
 These emit a white UV light that attracts flying insects, then zaps them with electricity.
 Be careful to use these indoors, and only when needed, because they kill all kinds of flying insects, even ones that we really need.

-- If you choose to get rid of them chemically, use a product which contains permethrin, a chemical that is used as an insecticide.
+- If you choose to get rid of them chemically, use a product that contains permethrin, a chemical that is used as an insecticide.
 For example, Raid, which we’re all probably familiar with, is a popular insecticide that is used in households.

 - Use a fly gun or a good ol’ fly swatter.